 The usable volume of the home has been exploited using the advantages of SIP panels to open up living rooms into high cathedral ceilings.
 Innovative home layouts split living spaces across multiple floors making homes that deliver more usable space while making the most of views out.
 The homes combine stack and cross ventilation, large openings, deep roof overhangs, balconies and shutters to avoid overheating.
 As a result of all these innovations we exceeded a wide range of industry benchmarks including delivering the ‘Zero Carbon’ standard, CfsH Level 5, Building for Life 12, CEEQUAL Excellent and BREEAM Very Good for the refurbished Hall.

 “Designers can help by designing buildings that are easier to build and by being clever in the way we add value to well-designed homes.
 Prefabrication is part of the answer, where homes are partially or fully built in factories and then brought to site ready to install.
 This provides higher quality homes and sustainable construction.

-Our recently completed project in Hanham Hall, Gloucestershire, was largely factory constructed to a very high quality and to demanding sustainability targets.
+Hanham Hall was largely factory constructed to a very high quality and to demanding sustainability targets.
 Another example is our student housing projects in Wembley.
 There, the building is completely prefabricated in a factory and assembled on site much more quickly than comparable projects and to a high quality."